k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

   - [Systems creation](/articles/TDM/tdm_gui/05_tdm_gui_product_window.md).

   - [Environments creation and setup](/articles/TDM/tdm_gui/07_tdm_gui_environment_overview.md) - create all environments in TDM self-service application.
-Optional - add permission sets to the environments to assign testers into these environments and define their TDM permissions.
+Optional - add permission sets to the environments to assign testers to these environments and define their TDM permissions.
     Note that the environments must be deployed to Fabric before creating the environments in the TDM self-service application.

-## TDM AI Installation
+## Optional - TDM AI Installation

 The TDM equips your QA and development teams with cutting-edge AI-driven synthetic data generation, transforming test data creation from manual rule-based scripts into intelligent automation: